EU ban on cosmetics testing

 And why the Leaping Bunny is still needed

-- They must apply a fixed cut-off date – this is an immoveable date, after which the company will no longer conduct or commission animal tests for cosmetics (i.e. where an ingredient was first used in a cosmetic or that is its main use) – anywhere in the world
+- They must apply a fixed cut-off date, after which neither the brand nor its suppliers and manufacturers may conduct or commission animal tests for cosmetic products or ingredients anywhere in the world*.

-- They must set up a monitoring system to ensure their suppliers comply with their fixed cut-off date
+- They must set up a monitoring system to ensure their entire supply chain complies with their fixed cut-off date ongoing.

-- They must open up their monitoring system to regular independent audits to check they continue to comply with their fixed cut-off date for all their cosmetics, including any new ones.
+- They must open up their monitoring system to regular independent audits to check they continue to comply with their fixed cut-off date for all their cosmetic products, including any new ones.

-All Leaping Bunny certified companies must meet these criteria for their entire product range, and for every country they sell in.
-The criteria apply irrespective of the toxicological purpose of a particular test.
+- All Leaping Bunny certified brands must meet these criteria for their entire product range and for every country they sell in.

 Cruelty Free International and our partners at the European Coalition to End Animal Experiments were instrumental in achieving the ground-breaking European ban on animal testing for cosmetic and toiletry (‘cosmetic’) products and ingredients.